 It’s a misconception that the sales funnel on digital platforms starts with lead generation.
-There’s one crucial step that forms the base to lead generation, which often goes amiss — prospecting.
+One crucial step forms the base to lead generation, which often goes amiss — prospecting.
 A foundational exercise to essentially test the waters, prospecting helps you find out where your most lucrative leads are.
 It’s also what gives inquisitiveness some traction.
-Although more important for B2B organizations, several large B2C entities also make good use of prospecting.
+Although more critical for B2B organizations, several large B2C entities also make good use of prospecting.

 Gone are the days when cold-calling was the only way to perform prospecting.
 LinkedIn is touted as the kingpin for prospecting as it allows you to connect with a host of primary and secondary decision-makers on a professional medium.

-This article gives you the content marketing blueprint to leverage LinkedIn for calibrating your digital marketing goals.
+This article gives you the content marketing blueprint to leverage your LinkedIn content strategy for calibrating your digital marketing goals.

 Who’s on LinkedIn?
 Understanding the demographics

-Before unpacking the content generation cycle, it’s important to understand who the LinkedIn audience is.
+Before unpacking the content generation cycle, it’s essential to understand who the LinkedIn audience is.